solana-foundation/developer-content/content/guides/faucets/airdrop-development-sol.md

 date: Jul 29, 2023
 difficulty: intro
 title: "Solana faucets to get SOL tokens for development"
-description:
-  "A list of the most common ways to get devnet and testnet SOL tokens for Solana development.
-Including: airdrop, web3.js, POW faucet, and more." development testing networks ?"
+description: "A list of the most common ways to get devnet and testnet SOL tokens for Solana development.
+Including: airdrop, web3.js, POW faucet, and more."
 tags:
   - faucet
 keywords: